DexSterTheDev/DexSterTheDev/README.md

 </a>

 ### 👤 About
-Hi myself Basit Hameed,  you can call me DexSter.
+Hi I'm Basit Hameed,  you can call me DexSter.
 I'm a student of Computer Science who is passionate about making awesome things.
 I spend my free time on discord, coding or sometimes I do playing games

 ### ⚒️ Interested
 <img width="40px" src="https://cdn.discordapp.com/emojis/813907629989691442.png?v=1" />